 The 401(k) tax-deferred savings plan (the "401(k) Plan") permits participants to make contributions by salary deduction pursuant to Section 401(k) of the Internal Revenue Code of 1986, as amended.
-Under the 401(k) Plan, participating employees may defer a portion of their pre-tax earnings, up to the IRS annual contribution limit.
-In Canada, we have a Group Registered Retirement Savings Plan program (the "RRSP Plan") which permits participants to make tax deductible contributions up to the maximum contribution limits under the Income Tax Act.
-Our aggregate matching contributions to the 401(k) Plan and RRSP Plan for the three and six months ended June 30, 2012 were \$0.5 million and \$0.9 million, respectively.
+Under the 401(k) Plan, participating employees may defer a portion of their pre-tax earnings, up to the annual contribution limit specified by the Internal Revenue Service ("IRS").
+In Canada, we have a Group Registered Retirement Savings Plan program (the "RRSP") which permits participants to make tax deductible contributions up to the maximum contribution limits under the Income Tax Act.
+Our matching contributions to the 401(k) Plans and RRSP were \$0.5 million for each of the three months ended March 31, 2013 and March 31, 2012.